medcomdk/MedComLandingPage/docs/index.md

         [1.2.1 Why have MedCom made Multiple Implementation Guides?](#121-why-have-medcom-made-multiple-implementation-guides)
     [1.3 Relevant pages](#13-relevant-pages)

 Here you will find the information you need to get started with MedCom's FHIR standards.
+To get more information about each standard, please click on the pages below.
+All webpages are in English, unless other is specified.

 | Name in English | Name in Danish |                            Short description                      |
 |:---------------:|:--------------:|:-----------------------------------------------------------------:|